eProsima/Discovery-Server/README.md

 	- a **discoveryServersList** tag, where the server or servers linked with a participant can be specified.
 	- a **clientAnnouncementPeriod** tag, where the time span between PDP metatraffic exchange can be specified.

-Below we provide an example XML participant profile using this new *tags*:
+Below we provide an example XML participant profile using these new *tags*:
 ```xml
 <participant profile_name="UDP client" >
   <rtps>